-- demonstrating or documenting previous experience providing supportive services and case management to single adults and families; - documenting good track record of similar services provided by positive evaluations for contracts or grants with federal government, District government, foundations and nonprofit organizations; - being an incorporated and licensed organization in the District of Columbia in good standing with DCRA; - having a clean track record for managing funds; - submitting a staffing plan that meets the case manager qualifications requirements and maximum case load standards. (as indicated below); and - adhering to all service standards and requirements that are described in "DHS PSH Supportive Services (Case Management) Standards/Requirements," as provided in the PSH page within the online application system.
+- a documented good track record of similar services provided by positive evaluations for contracts or grants with federal government, District government, foundations and nonprofit organizations; - Incorporated and licensed organization in the District of Columbia in good standing with DCRA; - a clean track record for managing funds; - submitting a staffing plan that meets the case manager qualifications requirements and maximum case load standards. (as indicated below); and - adherence to all service standards and requirements that are described in "DHS PSH Supportive Services (Case Management) Standards/Requirements," as provided in the PSH page within the online application system.